A Virtual Private Network is a vital tool for internet security, especially when you’re working from home.

 Of course, the greater risks arise if malicious parties get hold of your data.
 Anyone with the right tools can intercept passwords, banking information and anything else you transmit via the internet (which is probably a lot).
 A VPN isn’t just about deterring threats, though.
 With a VPN, you can bypass your country’s content restrictions when you connect to a server in another country.

-To sum things up: Passing up a VPN doesn’t spell certain doom, but you simply aren’t protecting your data either.
+To sum things up: Passing up on a VPN doesn’t spell certain doom, but you simply aren’t protecting your data either.
 Plus, you’re opening yourself to potential censorship of content, which you could circumvent with a VPN.
 Keep reading to take a look at our favorites.
 And don’t worry, none of them interferes with VoIP calls like FaceTime, Skype or Google Duo.

 Now that we have the basics out of the way, let’s dive into your best bets for choosing the right VPN for you.